SkanderHatira/biseps_workflow/README.md

 To test the pipeline you have to be on a `conda` available on your machine `$PATH` :

+Testing Alignment :

--   You can either use the preconfigured .YAML profile :
+-   You can either use the preconfigured .yaml profile :

     snakemake --profile config/profiles/test